asaxuc/asaxuc.github.io/_pages/about.md

 Others
 ======
-- I'm fond of painting and subcultures (like post-modern aesthetics).
+- I'm fond of painting and subcultures.
 Feel free to email me for academical discussions & making friends as a same painting enthusiast.
-- pfp by twitter@0wanwing.
+- pfp by twitter@0waxwing.